efoncubierta/cloudspec/doc/syntax.md

 - `is? lte ip address? :ip_address`: synonym of `<= ip :ip_address`.
 - `is? within network cidr? :cidr_block`: ip address is within a network.
 - `is? not within network cidr? :cidr_block`: ip address is not within a network.
-- `is? ipv4`: true if value is a IPv4.
+- `is? ipv4`: true if value is an IPv4.
-- `is? ipv6`: true if value is a IPv6.
+- `is? ipv6`: true if value is an IPv6.

 **For boolean properties:**